February 24, 2023 2 min read

 Sirirat started out with plenty of inspiration, but the skill took some time.
 A lot of trial and error was necessary for him to master the perfect method.
 He didn’t study directly in the area.
 In the beginning he purchased a piece of art similar to what he wanted to create and studied it.
 Then tried to recreate it.
 Through this practice s lowly he was able to develop his own products and improve his method.
 The continuous production is the reason why he was able to keep improving.

 Once he was able to consistently produce pieces he was satisfied with, he was able to move on from simple images and create pieces based on Thai culture and traditions.
 It was at this time that he also felt confident enough to branch out and create pieces based on specific requests from customers as well.
 The images aren’t the only thing with a connection to Thailand.
 The materials they use are mainly from there as well.
-Special orders are placed with the SAA Paper Factory within the northern area of Thailand.
+Special orders are placed with a paper factory in Thailand.

 A Reflection of Thailand